KevJimenez/HomelabProject-v.1/README.md

 **NextCloud Install**
 - Can't seem to fix the Apache install (Solutions: https://askubuntu.com/questions/912638/error-module-php7-0-does-not-exist, and changing the port number of lighttpd to 8080)
-- Enabling Cron by appending '*/5  *  *  *  * php -f /var/www/nextcloud/cron.php' to the cron.php
+- Enabling cron automation by appending '*/5  *  *  *  * php -f /var/www/nextcloud/cron.php --define apc.enable_cli=1' to 'sudo crontab -u root -e'

 ### Things that can be improved for the next version of my homelab: